Thelymitra erosa

-Thelymitra erosa, commonly called the striped sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra erosa, commonly called striped sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single erect, fleshy dark green leaf and up to eight moderately large dark blue to purplish or pink flowers with darker veins.
 The column arms have irregular lobes.

 Description

 Thelymitra erosa is a tuberous, perennial herb with a single fleshy, channelled, dark green, linear to lance-shaped leaf 100-300 mm long and 8-12 mm wide.
 Up to eight dark blue to purplish blue or pink flowers with darker veins, 20-40 mm wide are arranged on a flowering stem 150-500 mm tall.
 The sepals and petals are 8-18 mm long and 4-10 mm wide.
 The column is white to pale blue with a darker band, 5-6.5 mm long and 2.5-4 mm wide.
 The lobe on the top of the anther has a few small lumps on its back and the side lobes are white or yellow and have irregular lobes.
 Flowering occurs from October to December and is more prolific after fire the previous summer.
 The flowers are insect pollinated and open on warm days.